-Traveling to the south to escape the winter chill around the holidays, with the added bonus of exploring another National Park, made a return trip to South Carolina inviting.
-We chose to make the most of our available travel days by heading to the midlands of SC-south of the mountains, west of the Atlantic coast-and our time there was nothing short of perfect.
-Despite the flooding in Congaree National Park, as well as a government shut-down, we were still able to get a significant introduction to a NP we will make time to return to.
+The thought of traveling south to escape the late-December chill, with the added bonus of exploring a National Park famous for its swamps, made planning a trip to South Carolina (SC) inviting.
+We chose to make the most of our available travel days by heading to the midlands of SC – south of the mountains, west of the Atlantic coast – and our time there was nothing short of perfect.
+Despite the flooding in Congaree National Park, we were still able to get a significant introduction to the National Park.
 Visiting 3 bonus state parks added to the experience.

 Day 1 – Drove to Lexington, KY